-WATCH Blossoms Play Tracks From Cool Like You Album
+WATCH: Blossoms play an amazing Radio X session

-The Stockport band have launched their second LP with a special Radio X Session... and they've also performed a big tune from their debut, too.
+2018 was a huge year for the Stockport band... here's another chance to see their session from earlier this year.

-Blossoms release their second studio album Cool Like You on Friday 27 April.
+Blossoms released their second studio album Cool Like You on Friday 27 April.

 The album is the follow up to their UK No.1 self-titled debut, which included hits such as Charlemagne and Blown Rose.